Outsider (comics): Publication history

 The Pre-Crisis version of the Outsider first appeared as an unseen character in Detective Comics #334 and was created by Gardner Fox and Carmine Infantino.

 The Flashpoint version of the Outsider first appeared in Flashpoint: The Outsider #1 and was created by James Robinson and Javi Fernandez.

 The Earth-3 Outsider first appeared in Justice League (vol. 2) #6 and was created by Geoff Johns and Jim Lee.

 Fictional character biography

 Pre-Crisis

 Alfred Pennyworth is seemingly killed when he pushes Batman and Robin out of the way of a boulder.
-It is later revealed that Alfred was revived by scientist Brandon Crawford and gained white skin, telekinesis, and a desire to destroy Batman and Robin.
-Calling himself the Outsider, he battles the Dynamic Duo before they restore him to normal, with Alfred possessing no memory of his Outsider identity.
+It is later revealed that Alfred was revived by scientist Brandon Crawford; the healing process gave him pale skin, telekinesis, and the desire to destroy Batman and Robin.
+Calling himself the Outsider, he indirectly battles the Dynamic Duo.
+Outsider sends coffins with Batman and Robin automata to deliver the message to Bruce Wayne and Dick Grayson.
+Tracking the delivery of the coffins, they have to battle off the Grasshopper Gang, then find fingerprints belonging to the Outsider and link them to Alfred Pennyworth.
+Batman and Robin track down the Outsider to his hideout and battle him to a standstill.
+Batman puts him on a machine which bombards him with radiation once more.
+This restores Alfred to health and normality, with no memory of his Outsider identity.

 Flashpoint

 A new version of the Outsider appears in the Flashpoint reality.
 Michael Desai was born in Chandigarh, India and possesses pale skin and superhuman strength and durability.
-After his mother dies during childbirth, for which he is blamed, Desai creates a massive sinkhole, killing thousands of people and leaving him the only survivor.
-Years later, Desai assumes the alias of the Outsider and accumulates considerable wealth, turning India into a multinational criminal operation under his control.
+After his mother dies during childbirth, for which he is blamed, Desai creates a sinkhole that kills thousands of people and leaves him the only survivor.
+Years later, Desai assumes the alias of "the Outsider" (as he is both "outside" the law and the human race) and accumulates considerable wealth through illegal activities.
+This allows Desai to elevate India's status as a world power, turning the country into a multinational criminal operation completely under his control.
+Desai is revealed to have a degree of longevity, since he is shown to be active in Indian criminal and political affairs since the late 1970s.